brikis98/devops-book/ch7/istio/README.md

 * `istio-block-all.yml`: An Istio authorization policy that blocks all access by default.

-For more information, see Chapter 7, " How to Set Up Networking: VPCs, VPN, and DNS", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.
+For more information, see Chapter 7, " How to Set Up Networking", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.

 > [!IMPORTANT]